How to Be a Better Mom to Your Toddler

 Let Your Toddler Help

 My recommendation is simple.
-Allow your toddler to help.
+Allow your toddler to help with things around the house.

 There was an article published in NPR recently about kids in a small Mayan village in the Yucatan.
 The article discusses toddlers specifically in reference to the kids “helping” around the house.
 Toddlers in that culture are taught to wash dishes, help with the laundry, pick up after themselves, sweep the floors and the list goes on.